MagdK/portfolio_nextjs/works/fashionTrade-virtual-showroom/fashionTrade-virtual-showroom.md

 Wants
 - Trade without the need of in person meetings.
 - Boost sales on both sides.
-- To reach retailers without forcing them to register on yet an other platform.
+- To reach retailers without forcing them to register on the platform.

 This brilliant feature allows users to access their showrooms anywhere anytime.
 It also gives the brand the chance to tell their story better by creating a fully branded experience using inspirational content like videos, look books, images and allowing them to link their styles to it.